PART 3: THE INTERCEPTOR PROJECT

 By going to the college library and thumbing through the Amateur Radio Relay League annual publication, I would find the technical knowledge I needed to get them in working shape, another skill that would serve me well in the future.

 Although I could get the garage sale gear to work well, what I could monitor was limited by the era of technology they came from, which meant a lot of late night knob twiddling sessions and log books filled with notes, the tuning window marked with grease pencil so I could mark on the band-spread (where on the dial I had found any stations of interest) but dealing with un-precise analog radios that had the tendency to drift off frequency was frustrating.
 Although it opened up parts of the radio spectrum previously out of reach to me, finding anything of value was a miss and hit affair.
-I likened it to figuring out the plot of a to having only having a couple of books to read.
+I likened it to figuring out the plot of a novel with every third page missing.

 Another bonus came through my photographic studies.
 The college had a job board and If I was quick I could snag a gig, shooting a wedding or family portrait session.
 Those paid much better than my work-a-day job and I grabbed as many of those as my time allowed.